Bertoldsbrunnen: History

+Replacement

 The fountain of Zähringen was completely destroyed by bombers during a British airstrike on November 27, 1944.
-The offer of the sculptor Hugo Knittel to make a replica of the old figure for free was turned down by Joseph Schlippe who was responsible for the reconstruction for he wanted to construct a "timeless" fountain.
+The offer by the sculptor Hugo Knittel to make a replica of the old figure for free was turned down by Joseph Schlippe, who was responsible for the reconstruction, as he wanted to construct a "timeless" fountain.
 Knittel's draft was based partly on prewar pictures made by the spouse of the company Annemarie Brenzinger.

-In the end, the curatorship of Bertoldsbrunnen, which was founded in 1957, agreed on the design by Nikolaus Röslmeir (1901 – 1977).
+In the end, the curatorship of Bertoldsbrunnen, which was founded in 1957, agreed on a design by Nikolaus Röslmeir (1901 – 1977).
 It provided for a relatively abstract monument: a pedestal made out of limestone, approximately 12 feet tall, which is positioned in a shallow water basin (fountain) and which carries an equestrian statue.
 The overall shape of the fountain with its sculpture is inspired by gothic pointed arches, which is supposed to establish a connection to the Freiburg Minster.
 The pedestal bears the inscription "For the Dukes of Zähringen, founders and men of Freiburg im Breisgau" (Den Herzögen von Zähringen, Gründern und Herren von Freiburg im Breisgau).
-The crests of the (Swiss) Zähringer cities were not incorporated in the pedestal as this would have weakened the overall impression.
-An emblem from the Middle Ages served as basis for the equestrian statue.
+The arms of the (Swiss) Zähringer cities were not incorporated in the pedestal, as this would have weakened the overall impression.
+An emblem from the Middle Ages served as a basis for the equestrian statue.

-The fountain was financed with donations which had been collected after the city council had conditioned it in February 1958.
+The fountain was financed with donations which had been collected after the city council had conmmisioned it in February 1958.
 Overall, it cost 120,000 Deutsche Mark.
-On November 15, 1965, Lord Major Eugen Keidel laid the foundation stone.
+On November 15, 1965, Lord Mayor Eugen Keidel laid the foundation stone.
 On November 27, 1965, the anniversary of the bomb attack of 1944, the fountain was presented to the public.
 However, due to the abstract design of the knight cast in bronze, the people were not pleased with it.

 In the year 1972, the Kaiser-Joseph-Straße was pedestrianized.
 Because of this, the fountain was moved from the tram station north of the crossroads to its present locating in its middle.
 At the same time, the fountain basin was taken off, and the monument was placed in a water basin embedded in the ground.
 In 1979, the fountain had to be moved from the tram junction point north of the intersection to its present-day location right in the middle of the intersection.

 Due to road works carried out by Freiburg Verkehrs AG and Badenova, a municipal energy provider, to modernize the rails and the sewers in this area, the fountain was not accessible from June to October 2014.
 In addition, the lighting of the memorial was modernized: Bertold is now illuminated by four LED lights incorporated in the water basin of the fountain.